Is TradeUP a Scam? Is It Insured? Is It Safe?

 Level of Transparency

-During our probing on the TradeUP pricing schedule, we found fees and commissions clearly listed in a user-friendly format.
-One fee, the short interest fee, is not shown because it fluctuates daily.
+During our review of the TradeUP pricing schedule, we found fees and commissions clearly displayed in a user-friendly format.
+One fee, the short interest fee, is not listed because it changes daily.

 Opinion

-Based on the facts discovered during our examination, we conclude that TradeUP and its affiliated companies held through UP Fintech Holding Limited are legitimate operations with plenty of safeguards in place for clients.
-Of course, investing also entails risks, particularly the risk of loss of principal, which is the same risk that exists at all brokerage firms.
+Based on the facts uncovered during our review, we conclude that TradeUP and its affiliated companies held through UP Fintech Holding Limited are legitimate operations with multiple safeguards in place for clients.
+Of course, investing still involves risks, especially the risk of losing principal, and that same risk exists at all brokerage firms.

 Continue Reading